-Rigging Steps | to |0:
+Rigging Steps I to 10:

-I) SLIDE MAST IN ABOVE CAMS: lay your sail on the ground and insert your mast into the mast sleeve, sliding the mast ABOVE the cams.

-2) CHECK ADJUSTABLE HEAD: once the mast has reached the top of the sail, walk up to check that the mast tip is properly seated in the head cap.
-Also check to make sure that the adjustable head is set to its shortest setting.

-3) THE INITIAL DOWNHAUL: attach your downhaul line, but DO NOT TENSION IT YET.

-4) THE INITIAL OUTHAUL: refer to your sail's boom specifications located at the tack and outhaul to the maximim boom length.
-There are two clew grommet positions, we suggest using the lower grommet.

-5) POP CAMS ONTO THE MAST: open the velcro slots at the cam and pop the cams onto the mast.
+- I) SLIDE MAST IN ABOVE CAMS: lay your sail on the ground and insert your mast into the mast sleeve, sliding the mast ABOVE the cams. - 2) CHECK ADJUSTABLE HEAD: once the mast has reached the top of the sail, walk up to check that the mast tip is properly seated in the head cap.
+Also check to make sure that the adjustable head is set to its shortest setting. - 3) THE INITIAL DOWNHAUL: attach your downhaul line, but DO NOT TENSION IT YET. - 4) THE INITIAL OUTHAUL: refer to your sail's boom specifications located at the tack and outhaul to the maximum boom length.
+There are two clew grommet positions, we suggest using the lower grommet. - 5) POP CAMS ONTO THE MAST: open the velcro slots at the cam and pop the cams onto the mast.
 Do this by pushing down on the batten while lifting the cam onto the mast (diagram I).
-Note: If you have difficulty getting the cams onto the mast, make sure you have no downhaul tension and that you have your sail outhauled flat.

-6) FINAL DOWNHAUL: downhaul your sail until the sailcloth on the leech goes slack between battens #2 and #3.
-Use the elliptical design that is printed between battens #2 and #3 as your downhaul indicator (diagram 2).
-You ALWAYS want slackness in the head, even in light wind sailing.
-In stronger wind, you want to downhaul more to extend the slackness towards the luff, thereby increasing the upper leech twist.
+Note: If you have difficulty getting the cams onto the mast, make sure you have no downhaul tension and that you have your sail outhauled flat. - 6) FINAL DOWNHAUL: downhaul your sail until the sailcloth on the upper leech goes slack between battens #2 and #3.
+Use the three colored bars that are printed between battens #2 and #3 as your downhaul indicator (diagram 2).
+For light wind, downhaul until the looseness extends to the black bar.
+For medium wind, the looseness should extend to the red bar and for high wind, downhaul until the looseness comes to the white bar.
+Note: the upper leech needs to be on the ground to see the looseness.

-The amount of downhaul tension will vary for different wind conditions: a high-wind setting requires more downhaul tension to slacken the upper leech and give more twist.
-In lighter wind, the sail needs a tighter leech and therefore less downhaul tension.
+Don't over-downhaul.
+The looseness on the leech should never extend in front of the printed white bar between battens #2 and #3.

-7) FINAL OUTHAUL: first, make sure your sail is correctly downhauled to the printed indicator between battens #2 and #3, then release ALL outhaul tension while making sure the battens and cams are all flipped the same way and the cams are fully rotated.
+7) FINAL OUTHAUL: first, take note which color bar you are downhauled to between battens #2 and #3, then release ALL outhaul tension while making sure the battens and cams are all flipped the same way and the cams are fully rotated.
 This is your starting point at zero outhaul.
-Next, hold the guide cord out and adjust your boom to the end of the guide cord (diagram 3a).
+Next, choose the correct outhaul cord that matches the downhaul indicator color bar shown in diagram 2.
+Then hold the guide cord out and adjust your boom to the end of the guide cord (diagram 3a).
 Finally, outhaul the sail all the way to the end of the boom (diagram 3b).
-This will be an average outhaul setting.
-For lighter wind, outhaul less and for stronger wind, outhaul more.